alinz/react-native-webview-bridge/README.md

 In order to use this extension, you have to do the following steps:

-in your react-native project, run `npm install react-native-webview-bridge`
+in your react-native project, run `npm install https://github.com/alinz/react-native-webview-bridge.git` (React-Naive 0.25 and above)

+if you run `npm i react-native-webview-bridge`(React-Native 0.24 and under), maybe older version will be installed.

+## rnpm
+If you use [rnpm](https://github.com/rnpm/rnpm), run rnpm react-native-webview-bridge.

+## Manual

 ### iOS